7 Reasons Why Adding Good Visuals in Your Presentations Drives Engagement

 7. Images help to break the monotone

-While polls are a fun way to get your audience opinion and increase engagement, overusing the same format of polls can come off a little boring and repetitive.
+While polls are a fun way to get your audience's opinion and increase engagement, overusing the same format of polls can come off as a little boring and repetitive.
 It’s great to switch between poll formats while also adding images into the mix to keep the sessions fun and engaging from start to end.